Humans health

 The human species-adapted diet contains red meat and animal fat

-What role does evolution play in shaping our dietary needs?
-This question lies at the core of understanding what constitutes a nutritionally adequate diet for humans.
+What role does evolution play in shaping dietary needs?
 Animals thrive when their diets align with their biological adaptations, and humans are no exception.
-By examining the evolutionary trajectory of the Homo lineage, we gain valuable insights into the foods and dietary patterns that have supported our survival and development, particularly the critical role of meat and animal fat.
-These insights not only highlight the importance of nutrient-dense foods in human evolution but also emphasize the challenges of adopting modern dietary approaches that deviate from our evolutionary heritage.
+By examining the evolutionary trajectory of the Homo lineage, we can gain valuable insights into the foods that have supported human survival and development, particularly the critical role of meat and animal fat.
+These insights not only highlight the importance of nutrient-dense foods in evolution but also emphasize the challenges of adopting dietary approaches that deviate from our ancestral heritage.

 What can evolution tell us about dietary adequacy?